sara-sabr/ITStrategy/_pages/en/saas-and-cloud-strategy.md

 ##### Monitoring

 Presently there exist large gaps in monitoring and information sharing capabilities both within departments and between them.
 The cloud can assist in rectifying this shortcoming as monitoring is built into the platforms.
-Such monitoring assits in identifying areas that require attention and automation, as well as assist with the debugging and resolution of problems, including operational issues.
-Further, such metrics permit the targeted application of automation to reduce the risk of IT, increase the reliability and scability of our systems, and more quickly respond to operational issues.
+Such monitoring assists in identifying areas that require attention and automation, as well as assist with the debugging and resolution of problems, including operational issues.
+Further, such metrics permit the targeted application of automation to reduce the risk of IT, increase the reliability and stability of our systems, and more quickly respond to operational issues.

 ##### Reduced Lead Time